-The Impact Center Capstone Project is a required, graded, two-credit course exclusively for Impact Center affiliates.
-Impact Center students will participate in written research projects with practical application with practicing attorneys and Impact Center faculty.
-The Capstone is a year-long project.
+The Wilf Impact Center Capstone Project is a required, graded, two-credit course exclusively for Wilf Impact Center affiliates.
+The students will participate in written research projects with practical application with practicing attorneys and the Wilf Impact Center faculty.
+The capstone is a year-long project.
 Day students are required to complete and present their project in their third year; evening students in their fourth year.
 Projects can include, for example, an analysis of empirical data, a policy paper, model legislation, regulatory comments, a practice manual, an amicus brief, or a project developing out of a clinical course experience.

 Recommended for the Following Professional Pathways: Civil Rights/Civil Liberties; Criminal Defense; Criminal Prosecution; Family Law; Government/Public Sector; Immigration; International Law/Human Rights; Labor and Employment